Erasmus Darwin

 Erasmus Robert Darwin FRS (12 December 1731 – 18 April 1802) was an English physician.
-One of the key thinkers of the Midlands Enlightenment, he was also a natural philosopher, physiologist, slave-trade abolitionist, inventor, and poet.
+One of the key thinkers of the Midlands Enlightenment, he was also a natural philosopher, physiologist, abolitionist, inventor, freemason, and poet.

 His poems included much natural history, including a statement of evolution and the relatedness of all forms of life.

 He was a member of the Darwin–Wedgwood family, which includes his grandsons Charles Darwin and Francis Galton.
 Darwin was a founding member of the Lunar Society of Birmingham, a discussion group of pioneering industrialists and natural philosophers.

 He turned down an invitation from George III to become Physician to the King.

 Early life and education

 Darwin was born in 1731 at Elston Hall, Nottinghamshire, near Newark-on-Trent, England, the youngest of seven children of Robert Darwin of Elston (1682–1754), a lawyer and physician, and his wife Elizabeth Hill (1702–97).
 The name Erasmus had been used by a number of his family and derives from his ancestor Erasmus Earle, Common Sergent of England under Oliver Cromwell.
 His siblings were: